joolip/SDN/README.md

 <img src="https://cybertrust.labranet.jamk.fi/cf2017/overflow/raw/master/pictures/overflow_A3.png" width="800" />

-From wikipage you can see full team of Overflow.
+From wikipage you can see information of myself (Joonas) and as well other workers.

 [Wiki](https://cybertrust.labranet.jamk.fi/cf2017/overflow/wikis/home)